jump-dev/JuMP.jl/doc/nlp.rst

     Total CPU secs in NLP function evaluations           =      2.083

-The performance of the solver itself greatly depends on the linear algebra libraries used.
-By default, the Ipopt binaries installed by the Ipopt.jl package use the open-source MUMPS library for sparse linear algebra.
-Significant speedups can be obtained by manually compiling Ipopt to use proprietary sparse linear algebra libraries instead.
-Julia can be pointed to use a custom version of Ipopt; we suggest posting to the `julia-opt <https://groups.google.com/forum/#!forum/julia-opt>`_ mailing list with your platform details for guidance on how to do this.
+For Ipopt in particular, one can improve the performance by installing advanced sparse linear algebra packages, see :ref:`jump-installation`.
+For other solvers, see their respective documentation for performance tips.

-The function evaluation time is the responsibility of the modeling language.
+The function evaluation time, on the other hand, is the responsibility of the modeling language.
 JuMP computes derivatives by using the `ReverseDiffSparse <https://github.com/mlubin/ReverseDiffSparse.jl>`_ package, which implements, in pure Julia, reverse-mode automatic differentiation with state-of-the-art graph coloring methods [1]_ for exploiting sparsity of the Hessian matrix.
 As a conservative bound, JuMP's performance here currently may be expected to be within a factor of 10 of AMPL's.

 .. note::